InnovationEvent/Instructions/README.md

 If you do not meet the above requirements, we suggest that you un-register and plan for a future event as you would not benefit from the workshop.

-*PS*
+**PS**
-Organizers will not be able to provide support for Tools installation & setup issues during the event.
+Our team will not be able to provide support for Tools installation & setup issues during the event.
 If you face any issue then this is the time to get it resolved.
+Use the issues link, if you face any problem .... https://github.com/TcsInnovationEvent/Instructions/issues

 # What if I face issues?